 I love wrangling words and ideas, and have been doing so online in some fashion (MySpace, Facebook, Twitter, Blogger, Typepad, WordPress, now Substack) since 2002.
-I kept the original Second Drafts blog from 2005-2015, and with 20-plus handwritten journal volumes and a book or two, that’s a lot of content.
+I migrated the original Second Drafts blog from 2005-2015 here, and with 20-plus handwritten journal volumes as well as a book or two, that’s a lot of content.

 In 2015, I stepped away from Second Drafts to write for other online outlets (school, church, a couple random blogs asking for content, etc.).
 I continued “micro-blogging” via Facebook and Twitter, but neither platform was as satisfying as the more essay-enabling weblog.
-So, I’ve decided to consolidate my online writing via Substack here.
+So, I’ve consolidated my online writing via Substack here.

 Why “Second Drafts”?